ericmjl/scikit-learn-tutorial/README.md

 - Date: 8 Feb 2016
 - Time: 1 pm - 3 pm
-- Venue: 415 Main Street, Cambridge, MA
+- Address: 415 Main Street, Cambridge, MA
+- Room: 2nd Floor - one of Monadnock or Yellowstone
-- Registration on [EventBrite][1]
+- Registration: on [EventBrite][1]
+- Equipment: Bring your laptop and follow the pre-tutorial instrutions below.
+- Help Needed?
+Contact [Eric Ma][3] if you have any issues setting up your computing environment.

 ## Pre-Tutorial Instructions